lanl/PyBNF/examples/HIVdynamics_aMCMC/README.txt

 The calculated covariance matrix and diffusivity was also saved and can be found in the associated output folder under the adaptive_files subdirectory.

-A full description of the model can be found in the supplementary methods.

 1. Perelson,A.S. et al. (1996) HIV-1 dynamics in vivo: virion clearance rate, infected cell life-span, and viral generation time.
 Science, 271, 1582–1586.
 2. Ho,D.D. et al. (1995) Rapid turnover of plasma virions and CD4 lymphocytes in HIV-1 infection.
 Nature, 373, 123–126.